us88/iot-project/README.md

 python manage.py createsuperuser
 ```

-The super user details don't matter, just use "moe" for the username and "password" for the password.
+Use "moe" for the username and "password" for the password.

 ## Running